Why do cats have slits in their ears?

 Generally, there is no need to clean a cat’s Henry’s pocket.
 If for some reason it does need to be cleaned due to contact with a toxic substance, for example, use a washcloth with warm water and dishwashing soap (such as Dawn) to gently clean the area.

 How do I treat an infected Henry’s pocket?

-Carefully clean the area with a safe disinfectant such as Iodine, and if symptoms persist for more than a day or so, seek veterinary treatment.
+Carefully clean the area with a safe antiseptic such as Iodine, and if symptoms persist for more than a day or so, seek veterinary treatment.